 Back to Figgis: “When I worked with Richard Gere, his career was zero.
 He had done a film called King David.
 Basically, he couldn’t get a job.
 When I made Internal Affairs, the studio begged me not to use him.
 They wanted to use Kurt Russell.
 I didn’t want to use Russell because I felt he was too obvious.
 A good actor but he was gonna deliver something that you expected.
 Richard was always ambiguous.
 Just by a little hair, I won my argument and I made the film with Richard.
-I remember, after when the film came out, getting a telegram from Disney’s Michael Eisner saying – Thank you so much for this film because we just done a film with Richard called Pretty Woman and this makes it so much easier to market him as an actor again.
+I remember, after when the film came out, getting a telegram from Disney’s Michael Eisner saying – Thank you so much for this film because we’ve just done a film with Richard called Pretty Woman and this makes it so much easier to market him as an actor again.
 You’ve done us a huge favour.”

-Another example of self-reproach shows how Eric’s layoff from the movie was as difficult for Zemeckis as it was for Spielberg (as mentioned in a Tom Shone book titled Blockbuster): “It was the hardest meeting I’ve ever had in my life and it was all my fault.
+Another example of self-reproach shows how Eric’s layoff from the movie was as difficult for Zemeckis as it was for Spielberg (as mentioned in the above book): “Letting Eric go was terrible.
+It was awful.
+It was the hardest meeting I’ve ever had in my life and it was all my fault.
 I broke his heart.”

 In the first of 3 memoirs, Fox said something which makes me think that Eric’s firing was more to do with politics than artistry: “Audience tracking — exit polling of moviegoers to assess their likelihood of electing to see a new film — indicated that not many were likely to go see Doc Hollywood.
 There’s always a target number for the gross ticket sales that a movie should meet or surpass on its first weekend – a figure based on a variety of factors, including the number of screens.
 In 1991, $6 million was the consensus number below which we’d be in trouble.
 It didn’t help that we were an August release, since late summer is the dumping ground for a less-than-promising product.
 Doc Hollywood was a hit.
-Not a gigantic hit, not a blockbuster, but an undeniable, guaranteed-to-make-a-profit box office success.”
+Not a gigantic hit; not a blockbuster, but an undeniable, guaranteed-to-make-a-profit box office success.”